sec-bit/awesome-buggy-erc20-tokens/README.md

 ## Why This Repo?

-There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as 'A guide to smart contract security best practices' [[17]](https://github.com/ConsenSys/smart-contract-best-practices) maintained by Consensys and 'OpenZeppelin, a framework to build secure smart contracts on Ethereum' [[18]](https://github.com/OpenZeppelin/openzeppelin-solidity) developed by OpenZeppelin.
+There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as '*A guide to smart contract security best practices*' [[17]](https://github.com/ConsenSys/smart-contract-best-practices) maintained by Consensys and '*OpenZeppelin, a framework to build secure smart contracts on Ethereum*' [[18]](https://github.com/OpenZeppelin/openzeppelin-solidity) developed by OpenZeppelin.

-However, we found the fact that a majority of issues in buggy Token contracts come from refering, copying and modifying code without caution.
+However, we found the fact that a majority of issues in buggy Token contracts come from referring, copying and modifying code without caution.
 Also, using incorrect example code is an origin of bugs.
 It is difficult for beginners and developers of smart contracts to determine whether a contract snippet from main net contains bugs and identify these issues in seconds.

 In the belief that human-beings are good at learning from mistakes, we created this repo and would keep collecting known bugs and vulnerabilities in ERC20 token contracts, along with those got affected.

-We created and would maintain this collection with good intentions, including but not limited to:
+We created and would maintain this collection to:

-- providing a reference and learning materials of common bugs in ERC20 token contracts
+- provide a reference and learning materials of common bugs in ERC20 token contracts
-- helping ERC20 token contract developers to develop correct and secure contracts
+- help ERC20 token contract developers to develop correct and secure contracts
-- noticing DApp developers of incompatible/buggy/vulnerable ERC20 token contracts
+- notice DApp developers of incompatible/buggy/vulnerable ERC20 token contracts
-- warning exchanges and investors of potential risks in incompatible/buggy/insecure ERC20 tokens
+- warn exchanges and investors of potential risks in incompatible/buggy/insecure ERC20 tokens
-- ...

 ## What We Collect?